ICT381/ict381-lab-notes/LAB_4A.md

 The main tasks for this section are as follows:
 1. Install pip and virtual environment
 2. Install MongoDB Community Edition
-3. Install docker and docker compose
+3. Install Docker and Docker Compose
-4. Install MongoDB Compass
-5. Install Nginx
+4. Install Nginx

 To begin with the installation, please enter the following commands in the terminal or PuTTY client.